| CECG

 Biology

-Research: (Center for Microbial Structural Biology: Techniques
+Research: The Center for Microbial Structural Biology techniques

 include all methods for isolation and biochemical analysis of enzymes